Seeing Red (Ms. Marvel): Plot

 Kamala Khan and her mother Muneeba travel to Karachi, Pakistan, and reunite with her grandmother Sana, who later reveals to Khan that the bangle is trying to convey a message through the vision of the train.
 The next day, a masked Khan goes to the train station to investigate, but is attacked by Kareem, a member of the Red Daggers vigilante group, who initially mistakes her for one of the Clandestines.
 Kareem takes Khan to the Red Daggers' hideout, where Kamala learns from their leader Waleed that the Clandestines are trying to break the Veil of the Noor dimension, which separates the Djinns' dimension from the human world, in order to expand and take over.

 The Clandestines escape the Department of Damage Control's supermax prison, but their leader Najma abandons her son Kamran for helping Khan.
 Khan begins training with the Red Daggers to master her powers, but they are interrupted by the Clandestines.
 A chase ensues, during which Waleed kills one of the Clandestines but is fatally stabbed by Najma.
 As Khan and Kareem fend off the Clandestines, Kareem kills one of them and Najma accidentally stabs the bangle, sending Khan into a vision of the partition of India.

 Production

 Development

 By August 2019, Marvel Studios had begun development on a Ms. Marvel television series for the streaming service Disney+.
 In September 2020, Sharmeen Obaid-Chinoy was hired to direct three episodes, ultimately directing two episodes, including the fourth.
 Executive producers include Marvel Studios' Kevin Feige, Louis D'Esposito, Victoria Alonso, and Brad Winderbaum, in addition to Kamala Khan co-creator Sana Amanat, lead directors Adil El Arbi and Bilall Fallah, and head writer Bisha K. Ali.
-The fourth episode, titled "Seeing Red", was written by Sabir Pirzada, A. C. Bradley, and Matthew Chauncey, from a story by Pirzada, and was released on Disney+ on June 29, 2022.
+The fourth episode, titled "Seeing Red", was written by Sabir Pirzada, A. C. Bradley, and Matthew Chauncey, from a story by Pirzada.